rksm/patreon-scraper/README.md

 ### Step 3: Figure out the `campaign id` if the creator you want to download

-Use the base URL of the creator, e.g. for "darknetdiaries" I would run
+Use the base URL of the creator, e.g. for "darknetdiaries" run
 ```shell
 npx ts-node src/fetch_campaign_id https://www.patreon.com/darknetdiaries/
 ```